jfhbrook/jfhbrook.github.io/_posts/2011-10-09-on-my-username.md

 > Where did your username come from bro?
 I bet it means something profound!

-As it turns out, "Jesus" and "Joshua" share a common linguistic origin of the Hebrew "Yeshua", and "Abdullah" translates roughly to "slave of God", where (iirc) "slave" has connotations of pure religious devotion and not so much of chains/whips/"your name is Toby"s.
+As it turns out, "Jesus" and "Joshua" share a common linguistic origin of the Hebrew "Yeshua", and "Abdullah" translates roughly to "servant of God".
 It'd almost be cool if I had these in mind when "designing" my username, but the truth is that I didn't even know these until years afterwards.

 In the late nineties and early 2000s, I was in middle school and early high school, and it was a time where all of kids were establishing early identities on the internet.
 You know, like: